2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1. How much is a circulated 2007 quarter worth?

-The vast majority of 2007 quarters entered circulation with wear, making pristine mint state examples rare.
-Coins graded MS67 typically sell for $30-$250, while MS68 specimens are extremely scarce and command significant premiums.
+The vast majority of 2007 quarters entered circulation immediately and accumulated wear, making pristine mint-state examples rare by comparison.
+PCGS data shows that the top population for the 2007-P Wyoming reaches just 4 coins at MS68 — meaning only 4 flawless examples exist in that service’s entire grading history.
+Coins graded MS67 typically sell for $30 to $250, while MS68 specimens are extremely scarce and command significant premiums.

 3. What are the most valuable 2007 quarter errors?